AzureAD/microsoft-authentication-library-for-objc/README.md

 #### Native authentication support in MSAL

 MSAL iOS and macOS also provides native authentication APIs that allow applications to implement a native experience with end-to-end customizable flows in their applications.
 With native authentication, users are guided through a rich, native, sign-up and sign-in journey without leaving the app.
-The native authentication feature is available for both mobile (iOS) and desktop (macOS) apps on [External ID for customers](https://learn.microsoft.com/en-us/entra/external-id/customers/concept-native-authentication).
+The native authentication feature is available for mobile (iOS) and desktop (macOS) apps on [External ID for customers](https://learn.microsoft.com/en-us/entra/external-id/customers/concept-native-authentication).
 It is recommended to always use the most up-to-date version of the SDK.

 ## Get started